WebFace260M Track of ICCV21-MFR

 Traditionally, face recognition systems are presented with mostly non-occluded faces, which include primary facial features such as the eyes, nose, and mouth.
 However, there are a number of circumstances in which faces are occluded by masks such as in pandemic, medical settings, excessive pollution, or laboratories.
 During the COVID-19 coronavirus epidemic, almost everyone wears a facial mask, which poses a huge challenge to face recognition.
 For instance, a person wearing a mask attempts to authenticate against a prior visa or passport photo at the airport.
 Traditional face recognition systems may not effectively recognize the masked faces, but removing the mask for authentication will increase the risk of virus infection.
 To cope with the above-mentioned challenging scenarios arising from wearing masks, it is crucial to improve the existing face recognition approaches.
 Recently, some commercial providers have announced the availability of face recognition algorithms capable of handling face masks, and an increasing number of research publications have surfaced on the topic of face recognition on people wearing masks.
 However, due to the sudden outbreak of the epidemic, there are yet no publicly available masked face recognition benchmark.
 In this WebFace260M Track of ICCV21-MFR, we have developed a comprehensive benchmark for evaluating both standard and masked face recognition.

 The WebFace260M Track of ICCV21-MFR has two phases: For the first phase, participants should submit results based on 30% WebFace260M data (already open for application) in this link or other public data (such as MS1MV3 and Glint360K).
 If the results outperform the official ResNet-50 baseline, we will provide your team with the full WebFace260M data access for second phase.
-Note: The full WebFace260M data will be open for applications in the future, i.e., the teams participating challenges can obtain the access in advance.
+Note: The full WebFace260M data has been open for all applicants, as long as their agreements are qualified.

 Mask data-augmentation is allowed, for example this.
 The applied mask augmentation tool should be reproducible.